0yaser0/Any-Taxy/README.md

 - 📍 *Location Access*: To determine the driver's position.
 - 🛰️ *GPS Services*: For real-time updates.
 - 📡 *Network Access*: To sync data with the server.
+- 🔔 *Notification Access*: To send and receive important updates.

 ---